sebelga/promised-hooks/README.md

 	// Access arguments passed
 	const args = Array.prototype.slice.apply(arguments);

-	// You could modify/validate them and pass them back in the resolve()
-	// ...

-	// must return a Promise
+	// return a Promise
 	return new Promise((resolve, reject) => {

-		// ... do some cool stuff then resolve(); // or reject()
+		// ... do some async stuff
+		resolve(); // or reject()
 	});
 }